regulatory

 WORM storage is the technical infrastructure that makes audit trails legally defensible.
 The SEC's Rule 17a-4 for broker-dealers requires electronic records to be stored in a non-rewriteable, non-erasable format.
 WORM storage is the standard implementation for records with evidentiary requirements.

 For AI-driven compliance systems, explainability and audit trail are closely linked.
 Every automated decision, whether a transaction clearance or an alert closure, needs a record a human reviewer can interrogate.
 The ability to reconstruct why a model scored an event in a particular way is both a technical capability and a legal requirement in most regulated jurisdictions.
-Financial institutions investing in AI-driven compliance programs need to budget for explainability infrastructure from day one.
+Institutions investing in AI-driven compliance need to budget for explainability infrastructure from day one.

 Where does the term come from?